Dewey County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Dewey County is $60,550.
 This is 5% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 23% lower.
+It is also 23% lower than the national median of $78,538.
 The poverty rate stands at 14.4%.
 This is 6% lower than the state poverty rate of 15.3%.
 The unemployment rate is 4.5%.
 This is 9% lower than the state rate of 4.9%.
 The median home value is $118,200.
 Housing costs are 36% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.0x, Dewey County is one of the most affordable housing markets in the area.
 74.7% of occupied housing units are owner-occupied.
 This homeownership rate is 13% higher than the state average of 65.8%.

 Race & Ethnicity